grafana/mimir/docs/sources/migration-guide/migrating-from-thanos-or-prometheus.md

    done
    ```

    After confirming that the rewrite is working as expected in **--dry-run**, you can apply the changes with the **--no-dry-run** flag.
-Don't forget to include **--delete-blocks**, if not the original blocks will not be marked for deletion.
+Don't forget to include **--delete-blocks**, otherwise the original blocks will not be marked for deletion.

    ```bash
    # Rewrite the blocks with external labels and mark the original blocks for deletion.